juanfercito/website_ia_tools/INSTRUCTIONS.md

 /tools/favorites (GET): Fetch user's favorite tools.
 /tools/reviews (POST): Add a review for a tool.
 ## 🤝 Contributing
 We welcome contributions from the community!
-Here’s how you can help:
+Here's how you can help:

 Fork the repository.
 ```bash